Medical Leave Regulation 618

 2. FIL may be taken up to a total 52 weeks per 5 year period.
 All periods of FIL leave, whether with or without pay, count towards the 52 week limit.

-3. FSIDL may be taken for a minimum of 60 days and a maximum of one semester.
+3. FSIDL may be taken for a maximum of 60 calendar days.

 5. Leave taken under the Voluntary Shared Leave Policy may count towards the employee’s allotted amount of leave for both FMLA leave and FIL.